Tadataka-Rei/Autoclick_CPP/README.md

 License:

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE License.